amonsoes/fastrcw/README.md

 (3) **Data set-up**

-Download the dataset and place it in a folder called 'data' in the root of the repository. the tree to the data should look like this './data/nips17/'
+Download the dataset and place it in a folder called 'data' in the root of the repository.
+The tree to the data set should look like this './data/nips17/'

 (4) **Pretrained model set-up**

 Pretrained models can be downloaded [here](https://drive.google.com/drive/folders/1G1WvO9NylgV6aUKNEjoatv073KGpM8mk?usp=sharing).
-Put downloaded folder in a folder './saves'.
+Put the downloaded folder in the folder './saves/'.

 (5) **Extend torchattacks and other modules**